teandresmith/channel-tech/README.md

 ### Frontend Details

-The frontend is simply React.js.
-Originally,
+The frontend is simply React.
+The frontend is currently in the process of being migrated to TypeScript.
-I wanted to implement React with TypeScript to help me learn it, but after designing the backend, I soon realized how large this project was going to be, so I decided to just use regular Javascript.

 Material UI ( MUI ) was the design system used for this project.
 I do not have much experience with design so for the website's overall design,